collapseeee/Single-Linked-List-Tutorial/README.md

-# Covid Vaccine Management System
+# Covid Vaccine Management System  (Tutorial 5 of 953102 ADT & Problem Solving)

 ## Overview
 This program implements a linked list to manage Covid-19 vaccination records.
 It stores applicant information, including their vaccine history, and provides operations such as insertion, deletion, and traversal of records.